hopegipson/Dueling_Defenders/NOTES.md

             - if hero ins't valid prints can't find hero with name - main menu
     - What is my current hero for battle? (learn about user hero)
         - prints hero facts/data user currently is
-        - if no hero assigned tells you to pick one
+        - tells you if hero is unassigned
     - Battle a different hero
         -  What hero do you want to battle (name)?
             - You have chosen ____ battle now?